dthung99/Applied_Medical_Robotics_MSc_course/README.md

 The [Arduino/microcontroller/microcontroller.ino](Arduino/microcontroller/microcontroller.ino) contains the C++ code to upload to the Arduino board.

-The [Arduino/MATLAB](Arduino/MATLAB) contains the MATLAB codes, with [setup.m](Arduino/MATLAB/setup.m) being the main script, and others are support functions.
+The [MATLAB](MATLAB) contains the MATLAB codes, with [setup.m](MATLAB/setup.m) being the main script, and others are support functions.
+I don't recall how the MATLAB files are structured, which is why they are a mess there.